porsche-design-system/porsche-design-system/packages/storefront/src/pages/start-coding/gatsby.md

 // index.tsx
-import * as React from "react" import { Link } from "gatsby" import {PHeadline, PText} from "@porsche-design-system/components-react"
+import * as React from "react" import { Link } from "gatsby" import { PHeadline, PText } from "@porsche-design-system/components-react"
 import Layout from "../components/layout" import Image from "../components/image" import SEO from "../components/seo"